BIGJRA/BIGJRA.github.io/reborn.md

 |**Wurmple**       |20 |**Sunkern**       |30 |**Wurmple**       |20 |
 |**Caterpie**      |20 |**Cherubi**       |10 |**Caterpie**      |20 |
 |**Sunkern**       |6  |                  |   |**Sunkern**       |6  |

+There is a trade for Sunkern we can do later on, so I recommend catching one.

 Back outside, head to the right.
 Enter the first building here.
 You'll find out about an injured Skitty - when we get an Oran Berry we will be back.
 Head outside and go right.